 Students should contact the department chair or program director with questions about grievances.

-Additional Prior Coursework Policies (these policies are in addition to the prior coursework policies listed above):
+- Additional Prior Coursework Policy (this policy is in addition to the prior coursework policies listed above):

-- Graduate Program Credits earned in other UW-Madison Graduate Programs: With advisor approval: a) Students with an earned UW-Madison Master's degree may be permitted to use up to 7 credits toward the MS in Design + Innovation program. b) Students without an earned Master's degree, but who have completed Master's credits, may be permitted to use up to 12 credits in the MS in Design + Innovation program. c) Students with PhD credits or an earned PhD degree may be permitted to use up to 12 credits in the MS in Design + Innovation program.
+- Graduate Program Credits earned in other UW-Madison Graduate Programs: With advisor approval: a) Students with an earned UW-Madison master's degree may transfer up to 7 credits toward the MS in Design + Innovation program. b) Students without an earned master's degree, but who have completed master's credits, may transfer up to 12 credits in the MS in Design + Innovation program. c) Students with PhD credits or an earned PhD degree may transfer up to 12 credits in the MS in Design + Innovation program.
+(Refer to the Graduate School Time Limits policy)

 Graduate School Resources